 Jamestown had once been the bustling capital of the Colony of Virginia.
-Now it was a smoldering ruin, and Nathaniel Bacon was on the run.
+It was a smoldering ruin, and Nathaniel Bacon was on the run.
 Charismatic and courageous, he had spent the last several months leading a growing group of rebels in a bloody battle against William Berkeley, the colonial governor, and he wasn’t about to stop now.

 Forces would be coming soon from England in an attempt to take his militia down.
 But Bacon and his men couldn’t surrender.
 Hunker down, he told them.
 Hide in the woods for the time being, but keep up the fight when they arrive.